 Email is a closed system and you can only ever search your own content.
 Bottlenecks happen in organisations and workflows when there is a lack of transparency and email by definition does this.
 If you only use email, how often does it happen that you think you have said something to someone when in fact you have only mentioned it to others?

-By making things searchable for all, you inevitably reduce the amount of times that you have to repeat yourself and you should speed up processes along the way as everyone can get facts they need as and when they want them.
+By making things searchable for all, you inevitably reduce the number of times that you have to repeat yourself.
+This speeds up processes along the way as everyone can get the info they need, as they need it.

-There is a famous quote that has been attributed to a number of CEOs of large organisations that goes: “If we only knew what we know”.
-It’s a great line and is just as relevant to a large organisation as it is to a team as it is to the creation of a piece of media like a video ad.
+A famous quote attributed to a number of CEOs of large organisations goes: “If we only knew what we know”.
+It’s a great line and is just as relevant to a large organisation as it is to a team.
 If we knew what all the stakeholders were thinking right from the beginning, it would make creating that video, managing it through production and post-production, and archiving it so much easier.